MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-access-teams.md

 ## Share a guide with a specific user

-Users who have the share privilege can share their accessible guides and guide records with other users.
+Users who have the Share privilege can share guides and and guide records that they own with other users.

 1. Go to <https://make.powerapps.com/>.